HacerSalman/Bootstrap/README.md

-# Bootstrap Sample Design Code
+# Html and Css with Bootstrap
-This code generates a sample template using Bootstrap Navbar, Bootstrap Grid.
+This code generates a single page application with Bootstrap Navbar and Bootstrap Grid.